Daniel Guérin: Radicalism

 As a student, Guérin encountered socialist ideology, but just reading it wasn't enough to engender a political conversion.
 Ultimately, Guérin's engagement with socialism first stemmed from sexual affairs with young Parisian workers.
 He said later in life, "It was in bed with them that I discovered the working class, much more than through Marxist writings."
 In his Eux et lui he also wrote:

 "I did not deny, I did not desecrate my socialism when I exalted phallism.
 My socialism and my phallism, in fact, the more that I thought about it, were not in contradiction.
 To tell the truth, I didn’t have to choose between the two.
 Their deep synthesis had ended up forming the substance of my being...
 Because I had come to socialism through phallism.
 It was not pity, brotherhood overflowing from my heart, it was not the reading of theorists – undertaken much later, as enlightening as the removal of cataracts – it was no more than a social injustice felt in my very own flesh that had made me into a socialist."

-Guérin became radicalized through his travels to many of the various French coloniesHe described his journeys through in particular Lebanon, French Indochina, and northern Vietnam, noting the barbarity of European colonialism in great detail.
+Guérin became radicalized through his travels to many of the various French colonies.
+He described his journeys through in particular Lebanon, French Indochina, and northern Vietnam, noting the barbarity of European colonialism in great detail.
 In Autobiographie de jeunesse he described colonists as: "'such human garbage, doleful men, engaged in an endless card game, or slandering one another'; '[t]hese little white men [petits Blancs], prison guards, police officers, customs officers, manille [a card game] players and absinthe drinkers, pot-bellied slavedrivers of coolies'."
 During his travels he frequently engaged with and aided Communists and Trotskyists, who were fighting against French control.
 Upon returning to Paris, he claimed to have "more or less found [him]self."
 Guérin wrote in his Autobiographie de jeunesse:

 "My move in the direction of socialism wasn’t objective, or of an intellectual order...
 It was more subjective, physical, coming from feeling and the heart.
 It wasn’t in books, it was in me, first of all, through years of sexual frustration, and it was through contact with young oppressed people that I learned to hate the established order.
 The carnal quest freed me from social segregation."